 I have some projects I have been working on like the Ordinary Places where I find “ordinary” locations to photograph with a great deal of respect and attention to detail at the location.
 These are places where we shop, eat, have a cup of coffee, etc. unlike the locations photographers prefer to visit like grand vistas, seashores, national parks, and so on.
 We’ll see how it goes.
 I am also fascinated by the random patterns formed on the roads when the cracks on them are repaired with patches of tar.
 I call them, and the project, Tar Doodles!
 I scout the locations and revisit them when fewer people and traffic are likely to be.

 And, not all projects need to be of long duration.
 As I waited in the car in the parking lot of Dave’s Supermarket for Jan to complete the weekly shopping, I noticed the raindrops on the windshield creating distortions.
 I wondered what may emerge if I emphasized the out of focus nature as some people walked by.
 I set the manual focus on the lens at its closest setting and photographed the people who went by.
 I did that for a short while and I am sharing the results below.
 They are called Impressions of Passers By.
 This phase of that project has ended, I like the results.
 I know some may think these look like paintings or they are painterly, to me they are photographs with de-emphasized focus and emphasized motion.
 By the way, as strange as it may sound, this is actually how we see the world most of the time.
 Only the point we are looking at is in sharp focus and the rest of the view is indeed out of focus.

 Penny for your thoughts!
 OK, a dime?
 Come on!
-You have something to say for sure, blurt it out …
+You have something to say for sure, …